jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 - [ ] Auto responder or auto dispatcher.
 Terms can be discussed (rules based on contact, organization, subject, ...)
 - [ ] Support to strip "original message" part from e-mails ( https://github.com/jbostoen/itop-jb-mail-to-ticket-automation-v2/issues/15 )
+- [ ] If there's a bounce message indicating a mail address no longer exists, mark the related person as "inactive"
+- [ ] Your own idea

 ## Customizations on top of this Mail to Ticket automation